Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Analysis

-\textbf{Different fine-tuning strategies}.
-As described in Section~\ref{sec:word-domain-mixing}, the model for each domain has its own multi-head and feed-forward layers.
-During fine-tuning on one domain corpus, we devise four strategies: \begin{itemize} \item FT-unseen: fine-tuning using all unseen domain corpora of $\mathcal{D}_{\text {meta-test}}$; \item FT-seen: fine-tuning using all seen domain corpora of $\mathcal{D}_{\text {meta-test}}$; \item FT-all: fine-tuning using all out-of-domain corpora (seen and unseen domains) of $\mathcal{D}_{\text {meta-test}}$; \item FT-specific: using the specific domain corpus of $\mathcal{D}_{\text {meta-test}}$ to fine-tune the specific models. \end{itemize}
+\paragraph{Different fine-tuning strategies.} As described in Section~\ref{sec:word-domain-mixing}, the model for each domain has its own multi-head and feed-forward layers.
+During the fine-tuning stage of \md, we devise four strategies: i) \textbf{FT-unseen}: fine-tuning using all unseen domain corpora; ii) \textbf{FT-seen}: fine-tuning using all seen domain corpora; iii) \textbf{FT-all}: fine-tuning using all out-of-domain corpora (seen and unseen domains); iv) \textbf{FT-specific}: using the specific domain corpus to fine-tune the specific models.
 The results are shown in Table~\ref{tab:diff_finetune}. \textit{FT-specific} obtains robust results among all the strategies.
 Although other strategies outperform \textit{FT-specific} in some domains, \textit{FT-specific} is robust across all domains.
 Furthermore, \textit{FT-specific} is the fairest comparison because it uses only a specific domain corpus to fine-tune, which is the same as the baseline systems.